Boston Alimony Lawyer

 What to Know About Massachusetts Guidelines for General Term Alimony

-Under Massachusetts law (MGL c.208, § 49(b)), there are guidelines in place to help judges in the Suffolk County Probate and Family Court determine the proper duration of general term spousal support.
-The length of general term alimony is largely determined by the length of the marriage.
-Here are the key things to know—
+Under Massachusetts law (MGL c.208, § 49(b)), there are specific guidelines in place to help judges in the Suffolk County Probate and Family Court determine the appropriate duration of general term alimony.
+Generally speaking, the length of alimony is primarily influenced by the length of the marriage, as outlined below:

-• Spouses were married for 5 years or less: Spousal support can be up to half the length of marriage.
+• Marriages of 5 years or less: Alimony may be awarded for up to half the length of the marriage.

-• Married more than 5 years, but 10 years or less: Spousal support can be up to 60 percent of the length of marriage.
+• Marriages of more than 5 but 10 years or less: Alimony may be awarded for up to 60% of the length of the marriage.

-• Married more than 10 years, but 15 years or less: Spousal support can be up to 70 percent of the length of marriage.
+• Marriages of more than 10 but 15 years or less: Alimony may be awarded for up to 70% of the length of the marriage.

-• Married more than 15 years, but 20 years or less: Spousal support can be up to 80 percent of the length of marriage.
+• Marriages of more than 15 but 20 years or less: Alimony may be awarded for up to 80% of the length of the marriage.

 • The length of the marriage;